tytydraco/yessleep/out/The_Unwrapping_Party.md

 Then, with exaggerated ceremony, I took a pair of scissors and made the first cut.

 The linen parted easily.
 Too easily, maybe, but I ignored that.
-I peeled back layers slowly, narrating like an David Attenborough.
+I peeled back layers slowly, narrating like David Attenborough.

 Someone—probably Mark, who once ate a live goldfish on a bet, shouted, “Hey Rhett, I dare you to eat a piece!”